stephanenicolas/Quality-Tools-for-Android/README.md

 We want to provide a full featured industrial development environment that can be used to create more robust projects on Android, by using any of the most interesting and popular technologies.

+Here are some slides we made to present [Quality Tools for Android](https://speakerdeck.com/stephanenicolas/devoxx-2013-fr-beef-you-android-apps-using-java-tools).

 # Already integrated :

 * Standard Android testing framework and code coverage using emma, reported in Sonar.
 That also covers robotium, easy mock and mockito technologies.